How to Get Back $450 from Your Travel Credit Card After a Flight Delay

 Upon return from the trip, he immediately called to file a claim, which is actually handled by Visa.
 Soon after providing a brief description of his case, he received an emailed claim form to fill out (which he received while still on the phone with Visa).

-In an manilla envelope, he mailed:
+In a manilla envelope, he mailed the following documents:

 - Copies of receipts for claimed expenses